BFieguth/brisk/docs/source/users/defaults/default_classification_metrics.rst

 ==============================

 Brisk provides a set of predefined classification metrics wrapped as ``MetricWrapper`` instances.
-These metrics are sourced from scikit-learn and are ready to use in your projects without additional configuration.
+Many of these metrics are sourced from scikit-learn and are ready to use in your projects without additional configuration.

 Classification Metrics